-Students can enroll in the program by paying the fees through the below mentioned means:By visiting the website:
+Students can enroll in the program by paying the fees through the below mentioned means:

+Visit website:

+https://academy.forumias.com

+- Net Banking

+Debit Card

+Credit Card

+UPI

-- Scan Here - https://academy.forumias.com - (Net Banking / Debit Card / Credit Card / UPI) By Visiting the Offline Center (Credit Card / Debit Card / Cheque / DD) - By doing a NEFT / Cash Deposit in ICICI account.
+- By Visiting the Offline Center (Credit Card / Debit Card / Cheque / DD)

+- By doing a NEFT / Cash Deposit in ICICI account.

 Please note that you must retain the payment proof in case of Cash deposit / NEFT and send it to admissions@forumias.academy within 48 hours of making the payment for your course to be activated.
+While sharing screenshot do share your ForumIAS roll no. along with course paid for.

-For any query you can call us at +91 - 9821711605,9311740900 or write to us at admissions@forumias.academy
+For any query you can call us at

++91 - 9311740400, 9311740900 or write to us at admissions@forumias.academy